layilin/SP23-33852/_annotations/book4.md

 128.91 clayey tubes.
 Pipes.

 [plant] 129.94 rice, or yams, or lofty maize.
 Three major food crops in West Africa.
 While rice (*Oryza glaberrima*) and yams (one of many species of tuber within the *Dioscorea* genus) were indigenous to the region, maize or corn (*Zea mays*) was not.
-Maize was introduced to Africa around 1500, however.
-Grainger also could be referring to Guinea corn (*Sorghum bicolor*), an important staple crop native to and first cultivated in Africa thousands of years ago.
+However,Maize was introduced to Africa around 1500.
+Grainger could also be referring to Guinea corn (*Sorghum bicolor*), an important staple crop native to and first cultivated in Africa thousands of years ago.

 [place] 130.99 Minnah.
 Elmina, a city on modern Ghana's Atlantic coast.
 It was the first European settlement in West Africa and a major stop on the routes of the Atlantic slave trade.

 130.102 Moco-nation.
 People from the region between Bonny Island and Calabar on the southeastern coast of modern Nigeria.
 On some historical maps, the Moco nation appears in the same region as the Igbo or Ebo people.
-See https://www.davidrumsey.com/luna/servlet/s/794d7o, https://www.davidrumsey.com/luna/servlet/s/41t1wo, and https://jcb.lunaimaging.com/luna/servlet/s/r654yp.
+The reference to suicide in this line ("they themselves destroy") matches a well-worn steroetype that the Ebo were especially liable to taking their lives.

 130.103 worms.
 Grainger is referring to parasitic worms (helminths) that live in the digestive tracks of human beings and other animals.
 There are many such parasites, including tapeworms and roundworms.
 Worms were a major health concern in the eighteenth century, producing such physical effects as malnutrition and anemia, as well as cognitive problems.